-The voicemail said that a law office from New York had requested her presence after the routine screening workups had run her DNA through an information bank.
-Tori called the hospital, but all of the employees had left for the day as it was dinner time by then.
-The one piece of information that was left as a note in her chart was a number for Tori to call.
+The voicemail explained that a law office from New York had requested her presence after the routine screening workups had run her DNA through an information bank.
+Tori called the hospital in an attempt to follow up, but all of the employees had left for the day as it was dinner time by then.
+The only information she could muster from an on-call nurse was a note in her chart that was a number for Tori to call.
 As much as she was intrigued, Tori was also cautious.
 Her social worker, as well as every other adult who Tori trusted, had warned her that she was a prime target for scammers now that she was on her own.
 Tori fiddled around her trailer straightening the place up until Molly stopped in to visit her just before nine.
 Tori ran it by Molly, who in turn told her that she should at least try to find out what it was about, "if it turns out to be a hoax then at the worst you learned something, and if it turns out to be good then you have that going for you now."
-Molly reasoned, being surprisingly persuasive for a person who chews gum with her mouth open constantly.
+Molly reasoned with Tori, which hit Tori to be surprisingly persuasive for a person who chews gum with her mouth open constantly.
 Tori agreed but swore Molly to secrecy fearing that if it were a scam that she could lose her emancipation status and be stuck as a ward of the court.
 They chatted a bit more about what Tori was missing at school.
 Apparently, there was a fistfight that turned into a melee at lunch that Tori had missed, in addition to an unfortunate case of HPV going around a sexually active group of seniors on campus.
 Tori heard that and was glad that she wasn't there, not that she said so to Molly.

-When she went back to her trailer for the night she took in all that she could about her situation, not knowing if things were looking up or otherwise for herself.
+When she went back to her trailer for the night Tori took in all that she could about her situation, not knowing if things were looking up or otherwise for herself.
 Tori had mixed feelings about involving herself in affairs that had much of anything to do with her family, be it her mother's or father's side.
 Tori only knew about her mother's family.
-They were proud Christian people who would be the first to push someone out of their way for their own gain.
-She could not respect or understand them.
-On one hand, they spoke of their virtue when they put her mother down, but on the other expected to be praised as good people.
+They were proud Christian folks who would be the first to push someone out of their way for their own gain.
+She could not respect or forgive them.
 Tori had no idea about her father though.
-Her mother had never even mentioned him and Tori had no curiosity as to who he might be as she had seen enough of the deadbeat dads in the trailer park to be glad that she did not have to live with hers.
+Her mother had never even mentioned him and Tori had no curiosity as to who he might be.
+She had seen enough deadbeat dads in her lifetime to be glad that she did not have to live with hers.
 Still, she had never been on an airplane or left New Mexico that she could remember.
 To her, the trip was likely going to be a bust, but at least she could go somewhere in the world if only for a mundane purpose, like signing over the rights of a property that she could not afford to pay the taxes on.
-She settled on going, even though she had never actually been asked, and packed her former school backpack with an extra change of clothes with her id in her wallet as a way of accepting the law office's presumptive invitation.
+She settled on going, even though she had never actually been asked, and packed her former school backpack with an extra change of clothes, and her identification in her wallet as a way of accepting the law office's presumptive invitation.